 Behind the bar, Castro embraces a similarly adventurous spirit.
 “Since the bar is kind of unexpected, I wanted the cocktails to be unexpected, too,” he says.
 Cocktails like the Dreadlock Holiday, his White Negroni variation, and the house Old Fashioned with coconut fat-washed Irish whiskey, banana liqueur and bitters, show playfulness within earshot of classics.
 Others, like the whiskey-based tiki gem the Iron Ranger and the Boogie Board—a bold mix of Navy strength gin, honeydew, pineapple and coconut that’s flash blended to achieve a fluffy texture—demonstrate Castro’s agility when left to his own devices.

-With plenty of foot traffic at the high-end mall complex, the bar will easily attract locals, and with its powerful combination of stunning design and creative, well-executed cocktails, Raised by Wolves will likely become a can’t-miss destination for drink enthusiasts around the country.
+With plenty of foot traffic at the mall complex, the bar will easily attract locals, and with its powerful combination of stunning design and creative, well-made cocktails, Raised by Wolves is poised to become a can’t-miss destination for drink enthusiasts around the country.